vivaria/edisonrul.ing/docs/source/cards/roar-of-the-earthbound.md

-# ROAR OF THE EARTHBOUND
+# Roar Of The Earthbound

 *   This effect starts a Chain.
 It targets the 1 opponent’s monster that has declared an attack.
 *   If you do not destroy the monster with this effect, you do not inflict damage to your opponent.